Frank1572/AristaLevel5Labs-1/README.md

 Always consider the use of "--limit hecXX" (with 'XX' being the location number) to ensure you are not running against the wrong/ all CVP installations in HEC.
 (This is work in process and may change)

-- Create OOB01 a/b configuration with the ansible scripts
+# DHCP on OOB01a/b to provide a dynamic IP to CVA and iDRAC for initial setup

-		ansible-playbook cva.yml -i dhcp --tags "oob01" --limit hecXX
+- Create OOB01 a/b dhcp configuration with the ansible scripts

- - Copy the generated configs onto the OOB01 a/b switches.
-File location is from main ansible folder in "roles/oob01/files/configs/"
+		ansible-playbook oob01.yml -i dhcp --tags "oob01_dhcp" --limit hecXX

  - Install DHCP server and config on the OOB01 a/b.
 Use the files "dhcp-4.2.5-15.fc18.i686.rpm" (*can be different depending on the EOS version*) and the generated "dhcpd.conf" in the folder "roles/oob01/files/"